apt-get2Update/Learn-python-100/08_Day_Dictionaries/08_dictionaries.md

 print(values)     # dict_values(['value1', 'value2', 'value3', 'value4'])
 ```

 🌕 You are astonishing.
 Now, you are super charged with the power of dictionaries.
-You have just completed day 8 challenges and you are 8 steps a head in to your way to greatness.
+You have just completed  challenges and you are 8 steps a head in to your way to greatness.
 Now do some exercises for your brain and  muscles.

-## 💻 Exercises: Day 8
+## 💻 Exercises:

 1. Create  an empty dictionary called dog
 2. Add name, color, breed, legs, age to the dog dictionary